The idea behind quantum technology was first mooted by physicist Gerard J. Milburn in 1997.

 Experts say quantum computing is a big step closer thanks to a breakthrough in March 2016 which could pave the way to building working quantum circuits.

-What is Quantum tech?
 The Fredkin gate

 Scientists from the Griffith University and the University of Queensland managed to build a 'Fredkin gate', where two 'qubits' (the quantum computing equivalent of bits) are swapped depending on the value of the third.